jotd666/amidar500/README.md

 ISSUES:

+- no animation when falling after normal music resumes
+- level 2: sometimes still refuses to paint
 - more than 4 normal amidars => wrong palette (blue)
 - 6 normal amidars (level 15) => no more tracer visible (but still deadly)!!!
 - level 2 four corners done: music, but enemies at least thief still kill player (double collision check??)